refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 In React-admin, you'll be able to export the data to a CSV file but there's no built-in way to import CSV files.

-Check out the [CSV Import](https://refine.dev/docs/advanced-tutorials/import-export/csv-import/) documentation for more information about Refine's import/export features.
+Check out the [CSV Import & Export](/core/docs/guides-concepts/import-export) documentation for more information about Refine's import/export features.

 ### Access Control